 Who will be your Successor Trustee?

 Who will step into your shoes and manage your affairs if you become incapacitated or pass away?
-Will you appoint a family member, a friend, a bank, or an independent corporate trustee, such as Premier Trust.
-From our experience we can tell you being a trustee is not an honor, it is a job.
+Will you appoint a family member, a friend, a bank, or an independent corporate trustee such as Premier Trust.
+From our experience, we can tell you that individual trustees take on a big responsibility.
+It is not an honor, it is a job.
 Trusts are complex legal documents with major tax and family implications.
-Since 2001, we have administered thousands of trusts for individuals and families looking for an independent professional trust administration firm.
+Since 2001, we have administered thousands of Nevada trusts for individuals and families looking for an independent professional trust administration firm.

-Unlike traditional trust companies that provide in house investment, legal, and accounting services we have created a model with the intent of retaining our clients’ team of professionals after they pass away.
-We provide trust administration only.
+Unlike traditional trust companies that provide in-house investment, legal, and accounting services, top trust companies like Premier Trust have created a model around the Premier and Nevada Advantage with the intent of retaining the clients’ team of professionals after they pass away.
+We provide Nevada trusts administration only.
 We do not draft trusts, manage money, or prepare tax returns.
-Our role is strictly to administer your trust per your wishes.
+With the Premier Trust advantage, our role is strictly to administer Nevada trusts per your wishes.
 If we are named as trustee of your trust, rest assured we will collaborate with your team of professionals to guide the wealth transfer process for the benefit of the ones you love most.

 What We Do

 Myths and Realities

 A trust is a business contract involving three parties.
 A trust requires a grantor (the creator), individual trustees, and a beneficiary.

 In establishing a trust, a grantor must answer the question “For whom am I responsible?”
 The answer may include the client’s spouse, children, business partners, parents, a special needs child, or charities, to name a few.